ryanbugden/MMnSC/README.md

 # MMnSC
-**MMnSC** is a fork of MM2SpaceCenter.
+**MMnSC** (rename not fully implemented yet) is a fork of MM2SpaceCenter.
 The main difference is that the UI is not embedded into Space Center, rather than being a separate window.
 There have been other changes, detailed below.

 ![](_images/new_popover.png)
 ##### UI revamp: